kauassilva/leetcode-solutions/README.md

 Welcome to my LeetCode Solutions repository.
 In this repository, I share my Java solutions for various LeetCode problems.
 Each solution is thoroughly tested, and I've included custom validation methods to handle problem-specific constraints.

-If you want to see the list of solved problems, click here: [Solved Problems](src/main/java/com/kauassilva/algorithms/algorithms.md)

 ## Getting Started